Here's a super easy bread recipe from my buddy Anita in Scotland.

-Anita had her own thriving business she ran with her husband, James, shown here making the bread!
+Anita had her own thriving business, which she ran with her husband, James, shown below making the bread!

-Together they took to the roadsides of Britain, feeding hungry festival crowds with their belly-pleasin' hot baked potatoes, soups—and sandwiches with their home-baked bread!
+Together they took to the roadsides of Britain, feeding hungry festival crowds with their tummy-pleasing hot baked potatoes, soups—and sandwiches—with their home-baked bread!

 OK, on with the bread!
 Anita kindly shared her super easy bread recipe with us, coming up shortly!
 Don't forget, it's great for pizza dough too!